 Spoon the macaroni and cheese mixture into the baking dish.
 Top with the pulled pork.
-Sprinkle the pulled pork with Cheddar Jack cheese.
+Sprinkle the pulled pork with the remaining cheddar cheese.

 Bake for about 20 to 25 minutes, or until the casserole is hot and the cheese has melted.

 - Freeze leftover pulled pork so you'll have it whenever you need a quick meal.

 - To speed up making the bechamel (the butter/flour/milk white sauce), use warmed milk and add it gradually as recipe states.